jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 I’m still in doubt.
 I think it’s good that there’s a diamond symbol and that there aren’t separate object, type and interface shapes.
 I just can’t define *why* yet.

-It totally makes sense to use separate type, interface and object shapes, but … it’s just not that important.
+It totally makes sense to use separate type, interface and object shapes, but ... it’s just not that important.
 Not as important as the function of diamonds, triangles and pentagons.

-Sure it is nice to see in a system that one set of object symbols serve as the types… So it might be an idea to make it possible to give them a different shape type… when you can’t use the symbol as an object target.
+Sure it is nice to see in a system that one set of object symbols serve as the types...
+So it might be an idea to make it possible to give them a different shape type... when you can’t use the symbol as an object target.

 The total reason of the diamond and triangle symbols is that the effect of it has greater consequences for the behavior of the system.
 A diamond symbol makes rules easier to understand: it’s easier to get: “you can’t place a diamond in an object symbol”, than it is to remember “a procedure symbol in an object symbol can’t have a call line”